 Paying your car insurance premiums in monthly instalments usually costs more in the long run, but it does save you having to fork out a large lump sum in advance.

-If you really need to keep the cost of your car insurance down, taking out third party only car insurance is one way to do that.
-However, this is a risky option, as your car will not be covered for any damage or for theft.
-If the value of your car is low, this might not matter so much, but consider whether the cost of replacing the car with no help from your insurance company might be greater than the cost of the extra premium.
+If you really need to keep the cost of your car insurance down, taking out third-party only car insurance is one way to do that.
+However, this is a risky option, as your car will not be covered for any damage or theft.
+If your car’s value is low, this might not matter so much, but consider whether the cost of replacing the car with no help from your insurance company might be greater than the cost of the extra premium.

-It’s important to note that having bad credit won’t necessarily affect the cost of your premium anyway.
-Insurers take into account previous motoring convictions and points on your license when calculating your premium, but a bad credit history is more likely to affect whether you can pay monthly, rather than the quote you receive.
+Having bad credit won’t necessarily affect the cost of your premium anyways.
+Insurers take into account previous motoring convictions and points on your license when calculating your premium, but a bad credit history is more likely to affect whether you can pay monthly rather than the quote you receive.

 Yes, but you must declare it when applying for cover.
 The same is true for an insolvency order, unspent criminal convictions and cancelled insurance policies.
 Failure to do this can invalidate your policy.